Shrishtisinghh2000/Shrishti_Singh/README.md

-# Hello World!
-I am Shrishti Singh 🌟
+# Looking for patterns in the noise.
+Hello World!
+I am Shrishti Singh.

 ## Who Am I?
-Data science enthusiast focusing on and aiming to contribute to Deep Learning and NLP.
+I am a Data Professional Aspirant with 1.5+ years of experience in data analysis focusing on and aiming to contribute to Deep Learning and NLP.
+I have a proven track record of  python scripting and producing comprehensive project reports using power query.
-My journey in the world of data has been fueled by a fascination for transforming raw numbers into insightful narratives.

 ## Let's Collaborate!
 I thrive on collaboration and am eager to partner on groundbreaking data science projects.
 If you're working on Smart Traffic Management System, Recommendation systems, Real - time sentiment analysis on social media, let’s connect and innovate together!